Butternut Sage Risotto

 When oil is hot, fry sage leaves 45 seconds per side.
 Remove and let drain on paper towels.

-Add bacon or pancetta to oil and cook 6 to 7 minutes.
+Add bacon to oil and cook 6 to 7 minutes.
 When golden and crispy, remove bacon and let drain on paper towels.

 Add shallots to oil and bacon fat and cook 2 minutes.